SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![ManagerHP](./testImage/ManagerScreen/ManagerHP.PNG)

-- Since the button "View Total Bookings of all Courses" is active I can scroll down and see a graph with all bookings made for all courses in the university.
+- Since the button `View Total Bookings of all Courses` is active I can scroll down and see a graph with all bookings made for all courses in the university.

 ![TotalStats](./testImage/ManagerScreen/TotalBookingsGraph.PNG)

 ### Test 24 (A booking manager accesses the system and selects a course for which there are no bookings)

-- Like a booking manager I need to put my credentials in the login form and then press the Login button.
+- Like a booking manager I need to put my credentials in the login form and then press the `Login` button.

 ![LoginForm](./testImage/ManagerScreen/ManagerLogin.PNG)